Donald Trump Easily Wins ‘Worst Polling President in First Year’ in U.S. History

-As the first year anniversary of the inauguration of American President Donald Trump arrives tomorrow, Saturday, January 20, the 45th President of the United States will have the distinction of having the worst polling numbers in his first year of inhabiting the Oval Office – ever.
+It is the one year anniversary of President Donald Trump’s inauguration tomorrow, Saturday, January 20, and while he won’t be celebrating it, the 45th President of the United States owns the worst polling numbers in his first year in the Oval Office of any U.S. president – ever.

-The most recent polling numbers show the 71-year-old former reality-show host – the oldest President elected in American history (he was 70 when elected) – has achieved gains of late and is now polling an aggregate approval rating of 39.6 percent.
-But those aren’t great numbers and are still far lower than the prior worst numbers for a President in his first year, fellow Republican Gerald Ford, the 38th President (43.5 percent).
+The most recent polling numbers do show the 71-year-old former reality-show host – the oldest President elected in American history (70) – has made gains and is now polling an aggregate approval rating of 39.6 percent.
+But those aren’t good numbers and remain far lower than the prior worst numbers for a President in his first year, the numbers of the 38th President, fellow Republican Gerald Ford, (43.5 percent).

-But the numbers President Trump has recently achieved are at least better than the 36.4 percent approval aggregate rating he bottomed out at on December 16.
+But the numbers President Trump has recently achieved are at least marginally better than the 36.4 percent approval aggregate rating he bottomed out at on December 16.
+Those numbers are, in a word, dismal.

-Now these numbers are an averaging of every poll out there with some polls included being somewhat more favorable to Trump, others somewhat less favorable.
+Now that data comes from averaging out every poll out there, with some polls being somewhat more favorable to Trump, others somewhat less favorable.
 The averages being used here were compiled on Nate Silver’s FiveThirtyEight website (though the numbers on other polling data aggregator sites, like RealClearPolitics, are similar).

 But here’s the worst news for Trump: he has awful numbers, far below any other polling-era President, when it comes to his ‘net approval.’
 Net approval is calculated by taking the subject’s approval rating and subtracting from it the disapproval rating.
 As Bloomberg News reports, seen in that light, Trump’s net approval is -15.5 percent.